Discovering...

 Use these six tests to evaluate olive oil quality before buying.
 Reputable sellers always allow tasting.

-Good: Fruity first impression, slight bitterness in the middle, peppery kick at the back of the throat
+Good: Fruity first impression, slight bitterness, peppery kick at the back of the throat.
+Clean finish

 Poor: Flat, greasy, waxy mouthfeel.
 No peppery finish.
 Tastes like nothing or like canola oil

 Good: Below 0.8% for extra virgin, below 2% for virgin.
-Labeled clearly on quality bottles
+Harvest date, region, cooperative name on label

-Poor: No label, no date, vague origin like just "Morocco," plastic unlabeled containers at tourist stalls
+Poor: No acidity info, acidity above 3.3%, no label, no date, vague origin or unlabeled tourist-stall containers

 Good: Extra virgin from 80 MAD per liter or above at cooperatives indicates fair pricing for quality oil